 What is PRK?

 Like LASIK, Photorefractive Keratectomy or PRK is a surgical procedure that reshapes the cornea, correcting nearsightedness, farsightedness or astigmatism.
 Yet, unlike LASIK, during PRK the eye’s epithelium (“skin”) is removed in order to expose underlying tissue.
 Dr. Bergstrom then treats the eye using the excimer laser.
 He then places a protective contact lens over the eye, allowing it to begin healing.
 The recovery period after a PRK procedure is somewhat slower than LASIK, but the results are generally the same and in some case better.
+The advantage of PRK is that it is better for patients with dry eyes and thinner corneas.

 What is CustomVue?